Public Hospital District No. 1 invites nominees for community trustee positions on the Valley Medical Center (VMC) Board of Trustees.

 Q1: Who serves on the Valley Medical Center (VMC) Board of Trustees?

 A: Under the strategic alliance agreement, all current Public Hospital District No. 1 commissioners are entitled to serve, as well as five trustees who reside within the District Service Area, at least three of whom must also reside within the boundaries of the District.
 In addition, the board includes two current or former trustees of the UW Medicine Board or a board of one of the other component entities within UW Medicine.
-The CEO of UW Medicine or his designee also serves on the board.
+The President of UW Medicine or their designee also serves on the board.

 Q2: What is the role of a trustee on the VMC Board of Trustees?